 Organizational Culture Assessment Matrix

-At a very high level, the Organizational Culture Assessment Matrix is used in the context of business, management.
+At a very high level, the Organizational Culture Assessment Matrix is used in the context of business, management, organizational development.

 Organizational Culture Assessment Matrix quadrant descriptions, including examples